-- A. Additional dwellings for persons employed in the agricultural use of subject property and the families of those persons, and/or living quarters for farm laborers, when found by the board of zoning adjustments to be necessary to the farming operation; - B. Outdoor recreation facility: - C. Animal hospital, kennel; - D. Killing and dressing of livestock, except when accessory as specified in Section 17.06.050: - E. Public or private hunting of wildlife or fishing, and public or private hunting clubs and accessory structures; - F. Packing house for fruit or vegetables, but not including a cannery, or a plant for food processing or freezing; - G. Flight strip when accessory or incidental to a permitted or conditional use; - H. Hog-ranch; - I. Drilling for and removal of oil, gas or other hydrocarbon substances; - J. Radio and television transmission facilities: - K. Public utility building or uses, excluding such uses as a business office, storage garage, repair shop or corporation yard; - L. Administrative offices accessory to the principal use on the premises including activities by the same occupancy which are not related to the principal use providing such activities not so related are accessory to the administrative office activity; - M. Occupancy of one mobile home by persons directly related to an on-site agricultural pursuit on a parcel containing a minimum of one hundred (100) acres where there is no single-family dwelling or on a parcel containing a minimum of two hundred (200) acres where it can be demonstrated that security cannot be obtained by existing single-family dwelling occupancy; provided, however, that no such conditional use permit shall be issued for a period to exceed three years; - N. Administrative support and service-facilities of a public regional recreation district; - O. Privately owned wind-electric generators; - P. Remote testing facility: - Q. Winery or olive oil mill related uses: - R. Medical cannabis dispensary.
+- A. Additional dwellings for persons employed in the agricultural use of subject property and the families of those persons, and/or living quarters for farm laborers, when found by the board of zoning adjustments to be necessary to the farming operation; - B. Outdoor recreation facility; - C. Animal hospital, kennel; - D. Killing and dressing of livestock, except when accessory as specified in Section 17.06.050; - E. Public or private hunting of wildlife or fishing, and public or private hunting clubs and accessory structures; - F. Packing house for fruit or vegetables, but not including a cannery, or a plant for food processing or freezing; - G. Flight strip when accessory or incidental to a permitted or conditional use; - H. Hog ranch; - 1.
+Drilling for and removal of oil, gas or other hydrocarbon substances; - J. Radio and television transmission facilities; - K. Public utility building or uses, excluding such uses as a business office, storage garage, repair shop or corporation yard; - L. Administrative offices accessory to the principal use on the premises including activities by the same occupancy which are not related to the principal use providing such activities not so related are accessory to the administrative office activity; - M. Occupancy of one mobile home by persons directly related to an on-site agricultural pursuit on a parcel containing a minimum of one hundred (100) acres where there is no single-family dwelling or on a parcel containing a minimum of two hundred (200) acres where it can be demonstrated that security cannot be obtained by existing single-family dwelling occupancy; provided, however, that no such conditional use permit shall be issued for a period to exceed three years; - N. Administrative support and service facilities of a public regional recreation district; - O. Privately owned wind-electric generators; - P. Remote testing facility; - Q. Winery or olive oil mill related uses: - R. Medical cannabis dispensary, only where accessory to a cannabis cultivation operation permitted pursuant to Section 17.585 of this Title and Chapter 6.106 of this Code or other Alameda County ordinance regulating the cultivation of cannabis in the unincorporated areas of the county.

-Section 17.38.030 of the Alameda County General Ordinance Code, regarding conditional uses in the Retail Business commercial district, is amended to read as follows:
+Section 17.38.030 of the Alameda County General Code, regarding the Retail Business commercial district, is amended to read as follows: